MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. To stop monitoring Azure IoT Hub events, press **Ctrl + C** within the Azure Cloud Shell.

+---

+### Exercise 12: Attach the debugger to the IoT Edge solution

 1. Navigate to the Visual Studio Code **Debug** view, by clicking on the **Debug** icon on the left-side of the window.

 1. On the dropdown at the top of the **Debug** pane, select the **ObjectCountingModule Remote Debug (.NET Core)** option.